kirei/hass-chargeamps/README.md

       password: SECRET_PASSWORD
       api_key: SECRET_API_KEY

 The default is to configure all charge points for the account.
-To only include some charge points a list of charge point IDs can be provided using the `chargepoints` parameter.
+To only include some charge points a list of charge point IDs can be provided using the `chargepoints` parameter (a list of strings).

 N.B.
-You need an API key from [Charge Amps Support](mailto:support@charge-amps.com) to use this component.
+You will need an API key from [Charge Amps Support](mailto:support@charge-amps.com) to use this component.

 ## Entities